dario-cruz/css-exercises/flex/06-flex-layout/README.md

 - The header is at the top of the page, the footer is at the bottom, and they stay in place if you resize your screen.
 - The header and footer have padding.
+Did not make use of padding for the header and footer.
+Actually had to remove global margin and padding in the CSS file to achieve the desired effect for the header and footer.
+Both the header and footer have margin added to them for spacing.
+Links in the header and footer also have gap applied to achieve the needed spacing.

 - The links in the header and footer are pushed to either side.
+Yes, the links on each side of the page in the header and footer had justify properties applied to them.

 - There is space between the links in the header and footer.
+Yes, applied a gap to the links in the header and footer to achieve the desired effect.

 - The footer has a light gray background (`#eeeeee`).
+Yes, the background property is applied to the footer of the page.

 - The logo, input and buttons are centered in the screen.
+Yep, made the the content class display as flex in column mode and then applied an align-items and justify-content with center to get the needed effect.

 - The buttons have an appropriate amount of padding.
+Yes, padding is applied to the buttons.

 - There is space between the logo, input and buttons.
+Yes, there is spacing between all of them.